Copper and dogs: is it safe in drinking water?

 Labrador Retriever — Copper-associated hepatopathy (ATP7B variants)

-Labradors are disproportionately affected by copper-associated hepatopathy; many commercial diets already run high in copper, so waterborne copper adds to a cumulative load.
-A stricter ~0.1 ppm target is prudent for the breed.
+Labradors are disproportionately affected by copper-associated hepatopathy; many commercial diets already run high in copper, so waterborne copper can add to a cumulative load.
+The evidence supports reviewing all sources with a veterinarian, but it does not validate the former 0.1 ppm breed water target.

-Heavy metals in dogs' drinking water (Dog Aging Project)
+Heavy metals in dogs' well water (Dog Aging Project)

 Sexton CL, et al. Testing for heavy metals in drinking water collected from Dog Aging Project participants.
 PLOS Water, 2025.
 PMC12463316.